LSBUGPG/raycast-tutorial/README.md

 With this code we are setting a local variable `distance` to the distance to the far clipping plane of the camera.
 Then we are setting the position of index 1 on our `trail` variable.
 Our variable declaration above means that `trail` points to the `Line Renderer` that we set in the Unity inspector.

 The position we are setting is the forward vector `(0, 0, 1)` multiplied by the `distance` variable that we get from the main camera.
-If we run this script in Unity, and look at the `Positions` section on the `Line Renderer` we should see that is has been set to the camera's far clip distance.
+If we run this script in Unity, and look at the `Positions` section on the `Line Renderer` we should see that it has been set to the camera's far clip distance.
 (The default far clip distance will be `1000`.)

 ![the line end position has been set to Z 1000](https://github.com/user-attachments/assets/41285ef7-c562-4acd-8643-9238e3b26c4f)

-Assuming this works, we can move on to consider the case where the laser does hit an object.
+Assuming this works, we can move on to consider the case where the laser *does* hit an object.
 To perform a `Raycast` we need to call the function [`Physics.Raycast`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Physics.Raycast.html).
 There are several versions of this function, but we need a version of this function that returns a `RaycastHit` data structure as this contains the distance to the hit objects.
-The function returns a boolean value (true or false) to let us know if an object was hit, and if it was, it fills in a `RaycastHit` data structure containing the details of the hit.
+The function also returns a boolean value (true or false) to let us know if an object was hit, and if it was, it fills in a `RaycastHit` data structure containing the details of the hit.

 ```cs
 if (Physics.Raycast(transform.position, transform.forward, out RaycastHit hit, distance))